ZeitOnline/vivi/core/src/zeit/content/article/browser/README.txt

     ...
 LookupError: label 'File name'

-The article isn't syndicated in any feed for now.
-The form shouldn't have a readonly field for Automatic Teasersyndication:

->>> browser.getControl(name="form.automaticTeaserSyndication:list")
-Traceback (most recent call last):
-    ...
-LookupError: name 'form.automaticTeaserSyndication:list'

 Relating images and other content is done on the "asset" page.
 There is no read-only view to the assets: